Updated October 18, 2016

-The choice of airline liveries lies wholly at the discretion of the airline that owns it (or the corporate entity that owns the airline), most being relegated to the standard branding.
-But every so often one will break ranks and throw down something fabulous to mark a special occasion.
-Usually airline special liveries are used to promote a cause or event, or to spotlight a symbol of national pride, but sometimes, just sometimes, if the planets are aligned just so, they’ll take a chance with something far afield.
+The choice of airline liveries lies wholly at the discretion of the airline (or the corporate entity that owns the airline), and most fall in line with standard (and not very interesting) branding.
+But every so often the livery of an airline will break ranks and throw down something fabulous to mark a special occasion.
+Usually airline’s special liveries are used to promote a cause or event, or to spotlight a symbol of national pride, but sometimes (if the planets are aligned just so) they’ll take a chance with something far afield.

 Build Your Trip

 Get instant pricing and complimentary advice

 Today, I’ve put together a selection of those oddball choices, some of the weirdest airline liveries ever photographed.
 And after finalizing it, I’m inclined to ask the question, would it give you pause to see one of these pushed up against your jetway?
 Could you imagine your little face framed inside one of those windows?

 A few years ago AirAsia regaled one of their planes with “Junior Jet Club” livery to advertise their Junior Jet Frequent Flier program aimed at young frequent fliers.
 Fly Junior Jet, fly!